openhab/openhab-docs/tutorials/getting_started/custom_widgets.md

 ```

 Now we want to create some properties so that the widget can be customized for the any light Item.
-We can lave the Item property alone as that's what we want so we will change prop1 to be used for the title.
+We can leave the Item property alone as that's what we want so we will change prop1 to be used for the title.
 Then we will change the config to use the properties instead of the hard coded values.

 ```yaml